TZZTERRY/Agricultural-Modelling/Algorithm/README.md

 ## Introduction

-The algorithms used to predict crop yields are all machine learning algorithms including ElasticNet, Support Vector Machine, KNeighborsRegressor, GaussianProcessRegressor, DecisionTree and DeepNeuralNetwork.
+The algorithms used to predict crop yields are all machine learning algorithms including ElasticNet, Support Vector Machine, KNeighborsRegressor, GaussianProcessRegressor, DecisionTree, DeepNeuralNetwork, ConvolutionalNeuralNetwork and RecurrentNeuralNetwork.
 We will mainly evaluate the model from two aspects: performance and efficiency.
 We will use average margin of error as the measurement of performance.
 As for efficiency, calculation speed will be taken into consideration.